justijndepover/laravel-cookie-consent/README.md

 composer require justijndepover/laravel-cookie-consent
 ```

-After installation you have to publish the migration
+After installation you have to publish the migration, if you don't have a cookies table / model
 ```sh
 php artisan vendor:publish --tag="laravel-cookie-consent-migration"
 php artisan migration